-- (i) When appropriate, the partner country's government, international organizations, etc. are added to the intended recipients. - (ii) It is desirable to create a table showing which evaluation result led to each recommendation (an example is found in FY 2015 Evaluation of Assistance for the South Caucasus). - (iii) The appropriate style of recommendations varies for each evaluation.
+- (i) When appropriate, the partner country's government, international organizations, etc. are added to the intended recipients. - (ii) The appropriate style of recommendations varies for each evaluation.
 The final decision is made based on discussions at the study meeting.

 Table 4: Recommendations, Responsible Organizations, Time Frame, and Importance (Example)